StephanieB5/GameDevExercises/README.md

 # GameDevExercises

 A collection of exercises and material to explore topics related to game development.
+This material is supplementary for other learning material.